 In the 1970s, the golden age of crappy television (although the 2010s are making a good run for the title), someone thought it would be a good idea to determine who the best athlete across all sports is.
-So "Superstars" was born: a made-for-TV event with an American and a world version, where sportsmen from various disciplines competed against each other.
+So "Superstars" was born: a made-for-TV event, where sportsmen from various disciplines competed against each other.

 And did it determine the best athlete?
 Well, not really, unless you want to concede that the best athlete in America from 1974 to 1977 was soccer player Kyle Rote Jr, who won three out of four years (the winner in 1975?
 O.J.
 Simpson.
 Let's just move on...) and the best athlete in world from 1977 to 1979 was Canadian(!) soccer player Brian Budd (seriously, what is it with these obscure soccer players), who dominated so much that they had to make up a rule that a three-time champion had to retire.

 Which was bad for Budd, but great for us Jews, for it left the door open for South African race car driver Jody Scheckter to take the crown in 1981, proving once and for all that yes, drivers are also athletes... be it in a contrived made-for-TV setting.